BA (1st Class Hons)Counselling, MBACP, Accredited member NCS

 Taking the first steps.

-I will also seek to learn about your interests, experience and skills too.
-We can include them in therapy if you wish, particularly if they mean something to you.
 Inclusion is a core part of my practice.
 All ideas matter - my philosophical outlook on life is means I believe clients have the freedom to choose their own way in life and the therapy journey too.
-And therefore, I invite you to read further, and take more steps to the next stage of considering why I might just be who you want as your counsellor.
+And therefore, I invite you to read further, and take more steps to the next stage of considering - why I might be what you want in your counsellor.

 Why consider me over other counsellors?